 Content source: National Center for Immunization and Respiratory Diseases

-Influenza ("flu") is a contagious disease that spreads around the United States every winter, usually between October and May.
+Influenza ("flu") is a contagious disease that spreads around the United States every year, usually between October and May.

 Flu is caused by influenza viruses, and is spread mainly by coughing, sneezing, and close contact.